usarscotus/legal-directory/frcp/rule_26.md

 &nbsp;&nbsp;&nbsp;&nbsp;(A) In General.
 In addition to the disclosures required by Rule 26(a)(1) and (2), a party must provide to the other parties and promptly file the following information about the evidence that it may present at trial other than solely for impeachment:

-(i) the name and, if not previously provided, the address and telephone number of each witness—separately identifying those the party expects to present and those it may call if the need arises;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) the name and, if not previously provided, the address and telephone number of each witness—separately identifying those the party expects to present and those it may call if the need arises;

-&nbsp;&nbsp;(ii) the designation of those witnesses whose testimony the party expects to present by deposition and, if not taken stenographically, a transcript of the pertinent parts of the deposition; and
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) the designation of those witnesses whose testimony the party expects to present by deposition and, if not taken stenographically, a transcript of the pertinent parts of the deposition; and

-&nbsp;&nbsp;&nbsp;&nbsp;(iii) an identification of each document or other exhibit, including summaries of other evidence—separately identifying those items the party expects to offer and those it may offer if the need arises.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) an identification of each document or other exhibit, including summaries of other evidence—separately identifying those items the party expects to offer and those it may offer if the need arises.

 &nbsp;&nbsp;&nbsp;&nbsp;(B) Time for Pretrial Disclosures; Objections.
 Unless the court orders otherwise, these disclosures must be made at least 30 days before trial.
 Within 14 days after they are made, unless the court sets a different time, a party may serve and promptly file a list of the following objections: any objections to the use under Rule 32(a) of a deposition designated by another party under Rule 26(a)(3)(A)(ii) ; and any objection, together with the grounds for it, that may be made to the admissibility of materials identified under Rule 26(a)(3)(A)(iii) .
 An objection not so made—except for one under Federal Rule of Evidence 402 or 403 —is waived unless excused by the court for good cause.